As parents, we always want to make sure we’re feeding our little ones healthy, nutritious foods to help them grow and thrive.

 When it comes to the Little Spoon Vs. Yumi debate, it’s tough to designate one the clear winner over the other as they are both very similar.
 They both offer nutritious, organic, home-cooked baby foods, and meals that are delivered straight to your door.
 They both also give you the freedom to choose which plan works best for you, 1,2, or 3 meals per day.

 With Little Spoon’s latest product, Plates, going live, they have now drastically differentiated themselves from Yumi in that they can now cater to older children as well.
 While these two companies started as pureed baby food providers, Little Spoon has taken it to another level by adding Plates, meals that cater to children between the ages of 2-10.
-So if you have older kids of budding toddlers, I would definitely start with Little Spoon as you can grow with this company.
+So if you have older kids or budding toddlers, I would definitely start with YUMI as you can grow with this company.

 Both companies are doing amazing things for families and children’s nutrition.
 In a fast-paced world where convenience tends to trump everything else, the easy thing to go is to grab the not-so-healthy options off the shelves and through drive-thrus.
 But Little Spoon and Yumi have revolutionized the way we get our baby food, making it easier and more convenient than ever., which is something every parent can celebrate.